bunnybooboo/learning-path/rust/rust-essentials/notes.md

 let itvec: Vec<u32> = (0..12).collect();
 println!("Here's the range you seek: {:?}", itvec);
 ```
 Indexing, looping, and length work the same with a vector as you would expect with an array.
 To add to the end of a vector you should use `push()` and `pop()`.
+As previously mentioned, you can only return ONE item, so you can return an arrays or a vector in that one slot.

 ### Tuples